 We want your family to fully embrace our Classical Christian program.
 In order to make the most of your partnership with us, it is important to understand what we do and why we do it.
 We require all families to read the following book prior to their interview:

 Recovering the Lost Tools of Learning by Douglas Wilson.

 Students applying for grades K-4 participate in an academic/developmental assessment held at Regents.
 Students applying for admission to grades 5-12 are required to take the ISEE entrance exam.
 You can identify testing dates and locations at www.iseetest.org.
 Regents administers this test several times during the year.
 Other testing times may be available.
 Check with the admissions office if posted testing dates are not feasible.

 5. The Interview

 Ideally, the process begins in the fall of the academic year prior to the year your student hopes to attend.
-Applications are due by mid-January for decision notification in early March.
+Applications due by mid-January for decision notification in mid March.
 All paperwork, interviews and testing must be complete by mid February.
 After priority admissions are complete, applications are accepted and evaluated on a rolling basis and spaces are offered as available.
 If an applicant and family are found to be admissible but no space is available at that time you have the option of remaining in a waiting pool to be considered should a spot become available.

 Would you like to be on our mailing list?
 Simply inquire now online.